MahmouodMagdi/RTL-to-GDS-Implementaton-of-Low-Power-Configurable-Multi-Clock-Digital-System-/README.md

 as well as CRC bits of result using 4 bytes frame through UART transmitter communication protocol.

+RTL --> contains all the verilog codes of the whole system blocks.

 Description:
 1. This system contains 9 blocks:-